foundation/foundation-sites/docs/pages/toggler.md

 Instead of toggling a class, you can also toggle visibility.
 When toggled, the element comes into or out of view using a Motion UI class.

-Instead of `data-toggler`, add the attribute `data-toggler-animate`.
+Instead of `data-toggler`, add the attribute `data-animate`.
 The value of the attribute is the *in animation* you want, followed by the *out animation*.

 ```html_example
 <p><a data-toggle="panel">Toggle Panel</a></p>